theostowell/tstowx.com/content/issues/084 • Not all worthwhile investments are money-related.md

 ---
-title: 084 • Not all investments are money-related
+title: 084 • Not all worthwhile investments are money-related
 date: 2025-02-03
 section: issues
 draft: false